 Preparation.
-As part of the Site Plan application process, a landscape plan should be prepared by a landscape architect or other qualified professional familiar with local growing conditions.
+As part of the Site Plan application or building permit application process, a landscape plan should be prepared by a landscape architect or other qualified professional familiar with local growing conditions.
 The plan should be accompanied by a narrative that describes the design intent, plantings and other landscape features, maintenance requirements, tree protection, and other relevant features of the plan.